nasa-jpl/osr-rover-code/setup/rpi.md

 Each of these should output something like the following, within a very short execution time:

 ```
+Connected to /dev/serial0.
+Address: 130
-(1, 'USB Roboclaw 2x7a v4.1.34\n')
+ReadVersion: (1, 'USB Roboclaw 2x7a v4.2.8\n')
-(1, 853, 130)
+ReadEncM1: (1, 0, 128)
+Address 130 - ReadMainBatteryVoltage: (1, 170)
 ```

-The version number may be later.
+The version number may be a later version.
+If all three work, congratulations!
+You're close to running the rover.
+Move onto [rover bringup](rover_bringup.md).

 If the script seems to hang, or returns only zeros inside the parantheses (0,0), then you have a problem communicating with the given roboclaw for that address.
 Some troubleshooting steps in this cases:

 - Make sure you followed the instructions in the [#Setting up serial communication] section above, and the serial devices are configured correctly on the RPi.
 - Also make sure you went through the calibration instructions from the [main repo](https://github.com/nasa-jpl/open-source-rover/blob/master/Electrical/Calibration.pdf) and set the proper address, serial comm baud rate, and "Enable Multi-Unit Mode" option for every roboclaw controller (if multi-unit mode isn't enabled on every controller, there will be serial bus contention.).
 If you update anything on a controller, you'll need to fully power cycle it by turning the rover off.
 - If you're still having trouble after the above steps, try unplugging every motor controller except for one, and debug exclusively with that one.
+Reboot the Raspberry Pi if you haven't already.
 - If that still doesn't work, please ask on the troubleshooting channel on our Slack group.
 Include as much relevant information as possible so we can help you find the issue as fast as possible.